inna-vogel/Sentiment_Anylysis_from_Scratch/README.md

 As the set of words in the training is not the same as the test set, unknown words ignored or replaced with the special <UNK> token.

 __Step 4: Classification__
-The data is trained on a Naive Bayes classifier from scikit-learn (GaussianNB), a Radient-Boosted Decision Tree classifier
+The data is trained on a Naive Bayes classifier from scikit-learn (GaussianNB) and a Radient-Boosted Decision Tree classifier